oturcot/docker-haproxy-letsencrypt/README.md

 ### 4. Ensure Correct File Naming

 Make sure that the key file is named `fullchain.cer.key` in the certificate directory.
-HAProxy can automatically find the key if it is named correctly.
+HAProxy can automatically find the key if it is named correctly and located in the same directory as the certificate.

 ### 5. Update HAProxy Configuration